Udironen/Advanced-Topics-in-Programming/Grid/README.md

 NOTEs:
 (1)	Complexity of this function is O(1)
-(2)	This function returns a view that is updated â€œbehind the sceneâ€ automatically in case additional objects of type ActualT are added to this Cell via the Grid.
+(2)	This function returns a view that is updated “behind the scene” automatically in case additional objects of type ActualT are added to this Cell via the Grid.
 Order of entities in the view will be the same as the order of their insertion to the grid.
 (3)	Iterating over the returned view generates pointers with the correct type, i.e. ActualT*.

 Additional auxiliary functions: